boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 Lets get the elephant out of the room first.
 It was not 10 million projects as the "click bait" title indicates.
 I was shy by 15,000 so I rounded up.
 Please forgive me.

 It took about 5 weeks to download and run `scc` over the collection of repositories saving all of the data.
 It took just over 49 hours to crunch the 1 TB of JSON and produce the results below.

+Also note its likely I messed up some of the calculations.
+I will keep this up to date with the data set provided as this occurs.

 ## Quicklinks